ispc/ispc/docs/ispc.rst

 of the final executable by removing unused functions.
 Please, refer to `Basic Command-line Options`_ for more details.

+In some cases like shared libraries, the mentioned ``-ffunction-sections`` flag is not enough to remove unused ISPC copies of exported functions.
+To address this, the ``external_only`` attribute was introduced.
+It can be applied only to exported functions and it instructs the compiler to remove the ISPC version of the function.
+Please, refer to `Attributes`_ and `Functions and Function Calls`_ for more details.

 Getting Started with ISPC
 =========================